'Touched By An Angel' actress Della Reese dead at 86

-LOS ANGELES (Reuters) - Actress and gospel singer Della Reese, who appeared for years in the “Touched By An Angel” television series, has died at the age of 86 at her home in California, her family said on Monday.
+LOS ANGELES (Reuters) - Actress and gospel singer Della Reese, best known for her role in the “Touched By An Angel” television series, has died at the age of 86 at her home in California, her family said on Monday.

-The actress “passed away peacefully at her California home surrounded by love” on Sunday, her husband Franklin Lett and her family said in a statement.
+The actress “passed away peacefully at her California home surrounded by love” on Sunday, her husband, Franklin Lett, and her family said in a statement.

 The statement was posted on the family’s behalf by Reese’s co-star Roma Downey on her Instagram page.